 Story Hook: make it sound personal.

 Story Hook: rules, explainers, listicles, life-hacks and secrets all suggest expertise + insider status.

 Superlatives: Biggest, fastest, newest all inspire wonder; while smallest, slowest, oldest provoke curiosity.

-Story hook: connect to something bigger, better or more exciting.
+Story Hook: connect to something bigger, better or unusual .